-PATCHS is an online consultation system
+PATCHS is a next-generation online and video consultation system

 Online consultation systems have been around for a while, but have so far had limited impact on primary care.

 Since the start of the COVID-19 pandemic, all GP practices are expected to have an online consultation system, and NHS England recommends they should be used for all initial patient contacts to reduce the spread of the virus.

 Unfortunately, a rush to adopt online consultation systems in response to COVID-19 has left many GP practices with outdated solutions that are unable to deliver value.

 These systems provide a poor user experience, and can actually increase GP practice workload.
 Problems with existing online consultation systems include:

 - Poor design making them difficult to use for both patients and staff, which can cause low uptake.

 - Unconstrained patient demand increasing workload and overwhelming GP practice staff.